Roeiazran/Linux/CPU-Scheduler/README.md

-Simulates CPU-scheduler using FCFS, Shortest job first, Priority and Round robin algorithms.
+Programm to Simulate a CPU work with FCFS, Shortest job first, Priority and Round robin algorithms.
+Core concept: Signals.